reuniware/CryptoForex-Trader-Framework/CCXT_ICHIMOKU/README.md

 -gott for assets that are getting over the tenkan

 -gutt for assets that are getting below the tenkan

+-iotc for assets that are over the cloud

+-iutc for assets that are under the cloud

 -l or --loop for scanning in loop (no need to use the "while true" trick anymore described some lines above)